Tax Filing in 2026: A Guide for Individuals and Businesses

 S Corporations — Not Automatic

-Here’s another common trap: in many states, once you elect S-Corp status at the federal level, the state recognizes it automatically.
-Not in New York.
-You have to file a separate election for New York State to treat your entity as an S-Corp.
+In many states, once an entity elects S-Corporation status at the federal level, the state automatically follows that treatment.
+New York is different.
+A separate election is required for New York State to recognize the entity as an S-Corporation.

 Partnerships and LLCs